viant/bqtail/README.md

 ##### **Data ingestion with URL date extraction and destnation mapping**

-For example if your logs are stored in gs://$bqTailTriggerBucket/mylogs/logName1/2020/01/11/ you can extract date to use in destination table suffix.
+For example if your logs are stored in gs://$bqTailTriggerBucket/mylogs/logName1/2020/01/11/ you can extract date from URL to use in destination table suffix.

 [@rule.yaml](usage/etl/mapping.yaml)